The Vertical Logic of Hamiltonian Methods (Part 1): Aftermath

-We also started with the assumption of a Newtonian space-time in the second example: we presumed some Euklidean space-time and a distributed ``piece'' of matter in it, described by a (normalizable) density distribution.
-In the third example however, we addressed the question whether we can derive some general kind of dispersion relation from nothing but Hamiltonian notions.
-Once the idea to consider the space of possible linear canonical transformations with two abstract classical canonical pairs of dynamical variables is considered, the rest follows with logical necessity.
+We also started with the assumption of a Newtonian space-time in the second example: we presumed some Euklidean space-time and a distributed amount of matter in it, described by a (normalizable) density distribution.
+In the third example however, we addressed the question whether we can derive some general kind of dispersion relation from nothing but Hamiltonian (i.e. dynamical) notions.
+Once the idea to consider the space of possible linear canonical transformations with two abstract classical canonical pairs of dynamical variables -- as suggested by Dirac -- is considered, the structure of spacetime as described by special relativity, follows with logical necessity.
 Therefore the Hamiltonian approach described here is based on a different kind of fundamental background, which has the form of a (symplectic) phase space, similar to the $\Gamma$-space of classical statistical mechanics.
 However, this phase space received, in the course of reasoning, a new kind of ontological significance.
-In other cases, like accelerator physics, the terms that can possibly be found in the matrix ${\bf F}$, can be derived from spelling out the consequences of classical $3$-dimensional reasoning.
-However, in the presented approach the logic is reversed: All {\it mathematically possible} terms of the abstract phase space are considered and allow to derive the dynamical relations that hold in a space of higher dimension, namely in Minkowski space-time.
+In other cases, like accelerator physics, the terms that can possibly be found in the matrix ${\bf F}$, can be (and actually are) derived from spelling out the consequences of classical $3$-dimensional reasoning.
+However, in the presented approach the logic needs to be reversed: All {\it mathematically possible} terms of the abstract phase space are considered on equal footing.
+Nonetheless they allow to derive the dynamical symmetries and relations that hold in a space of higher dimension, namely in Minkowski space-time.

 In the historical presentation of special relativity, the lack of a physical/logical legitimization of the Lorentz transformations left room for quite a number of alternative ``space-time'' transformations\footnote{ See Ref.~\cite{Brown} and references therein.}.
 Per-Olov L\"owdin has shown, that few general and reasonable assumptions about space suffice to constrain the possibilities to two forms of space-time transformations, namely those of Galileo and Lorentz~\cite{Loewdin98}.
-But the Hamiltonian framework that we described is even more restrictive and does not require any assumption about space-time at all.
+But the Hamiltonian framework that we described is even more restrictive and does not require the assumption of space-time at all.
 Furthermore it incorporates the Hamiltonian viewpoint that physically possible coordinate transformations of dynamical systems must be canonical and are generated by physical quantities.